fireMCG/Exiled-Vault/Exiled Vault Shared/Exiled Vault Artefacts/PoE1/R/Replica Perfect Form.md

 ## Replica Perfect Form
-""This is what I've been trying to tell you.
+This is what I've been trying to tell you.
 This prototype was different before.
 Now, it's always been this way!"
-- Researcher Graven"
+/- Researcher Graven"
 ##
 ![[Replica Perfect Form.png]]

 ---
 ## Tags
-#Item/Artefact
+#Category/Artefact
+#Character/HeistResearcher/Graven
+#Concept/Enigma
 #PoE1